nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-Thunder Cats is able to manage contacts faster than a typical mouse/GUI driven app.It centralises all information the user needs about a person and even allows users to group multiple contacts.
+ThunderCat is able to manage contacts faster than a typical mouse/GUI driven app.
+It centralises all information the user needs about a person and even allows users to group multiple contacts.

 ThunderCat provides a practical way for users to gain confidence using a CLI to navigate an application and manipulate JSON files.